 Welcome to this college-level second-semester introductory writing course.
-In this course, you’ll develop confidence in your ability to write professionally and with multiple modes of communication.
-Throughout the term, you’ll complete four major assignments: website, synthesis, primary research, and research-based professional report.
-There are also two mini assignments: 1) a proposal to choose a research topic for the semester and 2) a digital remix to present your research to a different audience employing multiple modes of communication.
+In this course, you’ll develop confidence in your ability to write academically and publicly.
+Throughout the term, you’ll complete three major assignments: analysis, argument, and the argument remix.

 Please note that the course is systematically structured and each major assignment has a similar setup that builds the Writing Process into the assignment.
 The Writing Process is arguably the single most important discovery of scholars of first-year writing.
 Thus, the process is built into the course curriculum at the inter- and intra-assignment levels.
 You are asked to regularly consult the Course Schedule & Deadlines to help you follow the course structure.
 You’ll be able to find an explanation of the structure below: